A Perfect New Zealand Road Trip Itinerary if You Only Have 2 Weeks

 You have two ferry options: the Interislander and Bluebridge.
 Both ferries are similar in price and amenities, so you might just decide who to sail with based on their timetables.
 (Definitely book ahead, though, since you'll be taking a vehicle!)

 This ferry ride usually takes at least 3.5 hours, but the ferries that run this route are large with comfortable lounge chairs, large windows, and usually at least one cafe.
-Make sure to go out on deck once you reach the Queens Charlotte Sound, as the scenery is pretty spectacular!
+Make sure to go out on deck once you reach the Queen Charlotte Sound, as the scenery is pretty spectacular!

 Once you disembark in Picton, it's a 2-hour drive to the city of Nelson.